abhishekarya1/Hash-Define-myNotes/content/spring-boot/exception.md

 weight = 5
 +++

-## Basics
+## ExceptionHandler
+We often propagate exceptions till the controller and let it throw them to let the user know what is the issue in their request, etc.

-Whatever exception reaches the Controller, we can handle them without wrapping controller code in try-catch blocks.
+Whatever exception reaches the Controller, if we want we can handle them without wrapping controller code in try-catch blocks.

 1. create your custom exception using `extends`,
 2. `catch` expected exceptions and `throw` our custom one instead,
-3. then use `@ExceptionHandler` or `@RestControllerAdvice`  to handle on the Controller level
+3. then use `@ExceptionHandler` and `@RestControllerAdvice` to handle on the Controller level

 ```java
 // 1